WolframResearch/wolfram-library-link-rs/README.md

 ## Usage

+First, ensure that your project's `Cargo.toml` is correctly configured.
+This means:

+  * Setting `crate-type = ["cdylib"]`
+  * Add `wl-expr` and `wl-library-link` as dependencies

-First, ensure that `cargo` will build a dynamic library when this crate is compiled.
-This is done by setting `crate-type = ["cdylib"]` in Cargo.toml.
-This library will be loadable by [LibraryLink][library-link].
+By setting `crate-type` to `cdylib` we tell `cargo` to build a dynamic library, which will be loadable using Wolfram [LibraryLink][library-link].

-Next, add the `wl-expr` and `wl-library-link` crates to your dependencies in the `Cargo.toml` file. `wl-expr` provides the type `Expr`, which is a simple Rust representation of a Wolfram expression.
+The `wl-expr` and `wl-library-link` dependencies provide, respectively, an `Expr` type, which is a simple Rust representation of a Wolfram expression, and an API for interacting with the Wolfram language from Rust.

 A correctly configured Cargo.toml looks like: